cloudstateio/cloudstate/README.md

 ### Limitations of current Serverless implementations

 Serverless means different things to different people.
-Many people consider it the same as Function-as-a-Service (FaaS), but we see it as much more than that: a new category of PaaS, where the key point is the Developer Experience, supporting the full life-cycle of the application, not the programming API of its latest incarnation.
+Many people consider it the same as Function-as-a-Service (FaaS).
+We see it as much more than that: a new category of PaaS itself, where the focal point is the Developer Experience, as well as supporting the full life-cycle of the application, and not merely the programming API of its latest incarnation.

 The definition from the paper[ 'Serverless computing: economic and architectural impact'](https://www.doc.ic.ac.uk/~rbc/papers/fse-serverless-17.pdf), by Adzic et al. paints a broader picture:
 > _"'Serverless' refers to a new generation of platform-as-a-service offerings where the infrastructure provider takes responsibility for receiving client requests and responding to them, capacity planning, task scheduling, and operational monitoring.
 Developers need to worry only about the logic for processing client requests."_